NYUCCL/psiTurk/doc/index.md

       **Citing this project in your papers**:

-      To credit **psiturk** in your work, please cite both the original journal paper and a version of the Zenodo archive.
-The former provides a high level description of the package, and the latter points to a permanent record of all psiturk versions (we encourage you to cite the specific version you used).
-Example citations (for psiTurk 3.0.6):
+      To credit `psiturk` in your work, please cite both the original journal paper and a version of the Zenodo archive.
+The former provides a high level description of the package, and the latter points to a permanent record of all `psiturk` versions (we encourage you to cite the specific version you used).
+Example citations (for `psiturk` 3.0.6):

       **Zenodo Archive**: